pchiorean/Indentz/docs/README.md

 #### **`ZoomToSelection`** <small>F4</small>
 It resembles **Fit Selection in Window** **<small>(⌥⌘=)</small>**, but with some improvements:

-* brings the selection a little closer;
+- Brings the selection a little closer;
-* if the cursor is in a text frame, zooms on the whole frame;
+- If the cursor is in a text frame, zooms on the whole frame;
-* without anything selected zooms on the current spread.
+- Without anything selected zooms on the current spread.

 #### **`ZoomToSpreads`** <small>⌥F4</small>
 Zooms on the first 3 spreads.